 - With social distancing affecting many face-to-face services, our Law Clinic has moved online and is continuing to offer free legal advice to people in need.

 - Our student services remain available, with study support, library services and health and wellbeing appointments offered online.

-- With campuses currently closed, we've donated food from our cafes to charities and food banks in Cambridge and Chelmsford.
+- While campuses were closed, we donated food from our cafes to charities and food banks in Cambridge and Chelmsford.

 - Research projects such as the music therapy initiative Together in Sound for people living with dementia, have been continuing to run online.
 We're also inviting our community to get involved in new projects, such as RadioMe.